jonnytiscareno/BoredomManager/boredom_manager/README.md

 1. Geolocation
 1. Allow users to customize their profiles
-   - each unique user should be able see their unique list of activities
+   - add username
-   - add dummy users to seed file
+   - add dummy users & activities to seed file
-   - how to use foreign keys?
+   - how to use foreign keys? / before_action :authenticate_trainer!
+   - what was the point of @trainer = Trainer.find(params[:id])?

 ### To do